DEIM-Management-System/Manual/forPresenter_en.md

 ### How to stop sharing screen
 ![プレゼン](img/share2.png)

-### How to optimize for "motion and video" in Webex.
+### How to optimize for "motion and video" when you share a screen or a window in Webex.
 - This configuration is recommended if you have a video in your presentation.

 ![プレゼン](img/share3.png)